dad2cl3/PlantDuino/README.md

 6. Deep sleep for specified interval

 ### Node-RED and Blynk
-Node-RED relies upon the following libraries:
+Node-RED relies upon the following node collections:
 1. [node-red-contrib-blynk-ws](https://github.com/gablau/node-red-contrib-blynk-ws) - Handles the websocket connection to Blynk and provides the write event node for updating Blynk

 Node-RED performs the following actions: